zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/run-queries/run-queries.md

 6. Query a - Find per-company average age of passengers from Switzerland, Italy and France

 7. Before Runing a query, use EXPLAIN to verify that the query can be offloaded to the HeatWave cluster.
+You should see "Use secondary engine RAPID" in the explain plan.
 For example:

     ```
     <copy>EXPLAIN SELECT